|

 levels of the neurotransmitter serotonin, decreased inflammation,

+and improved local blood circulation.
 Although Dr. Naeser’s research has focused on

 CTS, extensive anecdotal observations indicate that the therapy helps